alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 As mentioned earlier, if you can remove configuration altogether, doing so is always your best option.

-For the same reason, don’t rely on the configuration language to fix inconsistent naming, plurals, or mistakes in the underlying model— fix them in the model itself.
+For the same reason, don't rely on the configuration language to fix inconsistent naming, plurals, or mistakes in the underlying model— fix them in the model itself.

-If you can’t fix inconsistencies in the model, it is better to live with them at the language level to avoid even more inconsistency.
+If you can't fix inconsistencies in the model, it is better to live with them at the language level to avoid even more inconsistency.

 In our experience, configuration changes tend to dominate outage root causes over time in a system (see our list of top causes of outages in Appendix C).
 Validating your config changes is a key step to maintaining reliability.

 We recommend validating the generated config data immediately after configuration execution.
-Syntactic validation alone (i.e., checking whether JSON is parsable) won’t find many bugs.
+Syntactic validation alone (i.e., checking whether JSON is parsable) won't find many bugs.

-You can validate Jsonnet’s JSON with JSONschema.
+You can validate Jsonnet's JSON with JSONschema.

 No matter how you decide to validate, do not ignore unrecognized field names, as they may indicate a typo at the configuration language level.
 Jsonnet can mask fields that should not be output using the :: syntax.
-It’s also a good idea to perform the same validation in a precommit hook.
+It's also a good idea to perform the same validation in a precommit hook.

 ## Effectively Operating a Configuration System